jylisadoney/intro-excel/index.md

 ---
 # Introduction to Excel: Tips, Tricks, and Strategies

-Do you want to learn the basics of Excel and a few time-saving tips?
+Do you want to learn the basics of Excel and a few time-saving tricks?

-This workshop will get you started with Excel by introducing its terminology and offering simple ways to:
+This workshop will get you started with Excel by offering simple ways to:
 - organize spreadsheets
 - format data
 - insert functions